 VLOOKUP requires you to utilize the column’s numerical value rather than its letter value, which might be a little confusing.

 Enter FALSE (exact match) or TRUE (approximate match) in the range_lookup box to specify if you want an exact match.
 At the bottom of the popup window, click OK.

 Enter the value for which you’re looking for information.

 Here’s an example of a VLOOKUP function for your convenience:

-VLOOKUP can be used to not only find individual values, but also to merge two spreadsheets into one.
+VLOOKUP can be used to not only find individual values, but also to merge two spreadsheets or combine excel files into one.
 If one spreadsheet contains a vertical list of names and another spreadsheet has an unstructured list of those names and their contact information, for example, you may use VLOOKUP to get those contact details in the order they appear in the first spreadsheet.

 To gain a comprehensive view of prospect generation, marketers must evaluate data from a several sources (and more).
 Microsoft Excel, notably the VLOOKUP function, is the ideal tool for doing this accurately and at a massive scale.